Why do I always get cavities despite brushing and flossing?

 • Eat more arginine-containing foods.
 Arginine bicarbonate increases the pH of your mouth, prevents enamel from demineralizing, and improves remineralization.

-• Use toothpaste with nano-hydroxyapatite
+• Use a remineralizing toothpaste that contains nano-hydroxyapatite

-The Oral Health Probiotic by Bristle
+The Oral Health Probiotic

 6 clinically & scientifically studied probiotic strains proven to help maintain oral health & fight bacteria that cause bad breath & gum inflammation